 Top Things to Do with Kids in Cincinnati

-3) Newport Aquarium Zip across the river to Kentucky's Newport on the Levee entertainment complex.
+Zip across the river to Kentucky's Newport on the Levee entertainment complex.
 You'll find thousands of colorful fish, water mammals and amphibians.
 This massive aquarium holds 1 million gallons of water, a shark-petting tank, penguins and an otherwordly jellyfish gallery.
-Wave to Mighty Mike, a live 14-footer from Florida, as you pass through Gator Alley. newportaquarium.com

 The granddaddy of Midwest amusement parks, Kings Island—about 25 miles northeast of Cincinnati— is heaven for adrenaline junkies.
-It may not be the newest or the flashiest, but the Beast is still a guaranteed nerve-rattler, and it's the longest wooden roller coaster in the world.
+The 4,124-foot long Banshee is the world's longest steel inverted roller coaster; the venerable Beast, opened in 1979 (and refurbished in early 2022), is the longest wooden roller coaster in the world.
 Littler visitors are more likely to appreciate the Planet Snoopy area.
-During summer, admission includes entrance to Soak City Waterpark.
-(513) 754-5700; visitkingsisland.com
+During summer, admission includes entrance to Soak City water park.

 This is the only ice cream company in the world that uses fancy French-pot freezers, and Graeter's churns out batches just two gallons at a time for ultimate quality control.
 The first franchise store opened in 1984—now, they're all over town—but the business actually dates to the mid-1800s.
 Vanilla, chocolate, butter pecan and other classic flavors are delish, but the signature black raspberry chocolate chip will blow your tastebuds away.